 So let’s break it down further.
 First, sovereignty is the power of a nation to self-govern.

-Essentially, a sovereign wealth fund is a pool of money owned and used by a national government for its investment purposes.
+Essentially, a sovereign wealth fund is a pool of money owned and used by a national government for investment purposes.

 Governments invest this money and companies and real estate worldwide to benefit their country’s economy and citizens.